aviov/inventory-api/README.md

+# inventory-api
-# Welcome to your CDK TypeScript project!
+# AWS CDK TypeScript

-This is a blank project for TypeScript development with CDK.
+First commit evolved from previous projects:
+* items-api
+* solution-api

+Stack and project structure inspired by examples from:
+* serverless-stack
+* AppSync
+* Amplify

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands